Proposed and Designated Critical Habitat

 - Critical habitat means caution when planning.
 Federal agencies that authorize, fund, or carry out actions that may affect an endangered species are required to consult with the National Oceanic and Atmospheric Administration National Marine Fisheries Service (NMFS) or the U.S. Fish and Wildlife Service (USFWS) to ensure that those actions are not likely to destroy or adversely modify critical habitat.
 Any nonfederal stakeholders whose projects are authorized or funded by the federal government may also be affected by these provisions through the funding or authorizing federal agency.

 - Boundaries are not black and white.
 A proposed action does not need to originate within the boundaries of a critical habitat to be subject to ESA provisions.
 The key factor is whether the proposed action may affect the critical habitat.
-For example, construction activities occurring outside a critical habitat area might cause siltation upstream of that habitat, thereby creating adverse impacts.
+For example, construction activities occurring outside a critical habitat area might cause siltation and noise to occur within that habitat, thereby creating adverse effects.
 Also, the presence of critical habitat in a specific area does not mean that species will not be found outside the designated area.

 - Both NMFS and USFWS manage the critical habitats.
 Both agencies are required to determine whether any species is endangered or threatened and, if so, designate critical habitat to the maximum extent prudent and determinable.
-The USFWS is tasked with managing mostly terrestrial and freshwater species, while NMFS is tasked with managing ocean species and many species that migrate between ocean and freshwater (such as salmon and sturgeon).
+The USFWS has jurisdiction over terrestrial and freshwater species, while NMFS has jurisdiction over marine species and many species that migrate between ocean and freshwater (such as salmon and sturgeon); for some species, such as sea turtles, NMFS and USFWS share jurisdiction.
 Here is a complete list of proposed and designated critical habitats that are included in MarineCadastre.gov, listed by agency.

 Quick Caveats.
 Critical habitat has not been designated for all endangered or threatened species.
 MarineCadastre.gov provides both Coastal Critical Habitat Designations and Proposed Coastal Critical Habitat Areas.